Keyboardly-App/keyboardly-dev/doc/Addon.md

           android:inputType="text" />
 ```

 2. Make your own theme and validate through KeyboardDependency.
-On keyboard dependency there are two method
+On keyboard dependency, there are two method

 - `isDarkMode()` : for validate the keyboard theme is dark or bright
 - `isBorderMode()` : for validate the keyboard button style, with border or not